4th-earth/site-fourth-earth/content/raw.md

 Action Type
 :    Represents an Action or collection of Actions that can be improved over time.

+Base Die
+:    The first die in a Dice Pool, regardless of Proficiency Ranks.

 Battery Point
 :    A sub-aspect of a Life Battery.